rakesh-gupta29/laravel/README.md

 ### CSRF Protection

 Includes sending actions (ususally form actions) from a bad website to a good one - with data relevant to good ones.

+### Request

+represents current request being handled.
+It is injected by default.

+-   it provides a series of methods, properties to inspect and consume the current request object.